JUNE 25-27, 2025

 F3: Families > Funds > Founders is a premier event to connect and educate decision makers from family offices, funds (VC, PE, and debt), and disruptive founders who are interested in actionable insights for navigating the rapidly evolving innovation investment landscape.

 Taking place in Milwaukee from June 25 - 27, 2025, F3 features curated panels, private sessions, and exclusive networking experiences for senior executives seeking to navigate evolving economic conditions and shifting capital strategies to support innovation.
-The event kicks off on Wednesday (June 25) with a series of exclusive networking experiences, followed on Thursday and Friday (June 26 - 27) with a day of panels from The Wisconsin Club’s Ballroom, followed by a dual slate of programming featuring founder-led investment seminars and networking in the Deutscher Room and an invite only fireside discussion featuring Jack Selby of AZ-VC and Thiel Capital.
+The event kicks off on June 25th with an exclusive networking experience to get acquainted and connected.
+June 26th features seven curated sessions and 15+ speakers, followed by evening cocktails and conversations.
+On June 27th, select attendees are invited to a fireside discussion featuring Jack Selby of AZ-VC and Thiel Capital.
 Join us for a rare opportunity to engage with top investors, disruptors, and innovators seeking to gain actionable insights to shape the future of investing across regions, sectors, and generations.

 The pandemic was the flashpoint for democratizing access to technology talent – it was potentially the biggest intra-country migration since the Dust Bowl.
 Fast forward a few years and we are beginning to see its impact.
 The dispersion of talent across the USA is driving a convergence of coastal technology talent with off-coast, needs based economies, creating a unique opportunity for venture capital investors (non-coastal valuations are at a relative discount compared with the coasts).
 Jack will share insights from his work in the greater Phoenix, AZ, founder and innovation ecosystem, and explain why its time to pay closer attention to the emerging opportunity to invest in non-coastal companies, coach them up, and arbitrage them to our coastal friends, who will pay a premium for them because of over-concentration of coastal VC peers.
 It’s happening in all sectors, and being driven by the fervor to nationalize and solve real innovation challenges facing everything from manufacturing and automation, to AI, robotics, and defense technology.